 The Papers of Jerry Schatz spans the years 1931 to 1987, with the bulk of the material dating from 1931 to 1943.
 The collection contains scripts, photographs, a scrapbook, a magazine article, two videotapes and a 1930s baseball uniform.

 In 1942 Jerry Schatz left show business and joined the Navy.
 He suffered injuries when a kamikaze hit the destroyer USS Sigsbee (00502) on which he served.
-In 1944 Mr. Schatz married Myra Heino and they had two daughters, Karen and Renee.
+In 1944 Schatz married Myra Heino and they had two daughters, Karen and Renee.
 Jerry Schatz did not return to showbusiness after the war.
 Instead he studied electrical engineering at the State University of New York, Stony Brook and Empire Colleges, and worked as an engineer for RCA Global Communications until his retirement in 1981.
-He currently lives with his wife Myra in New York.
+He died in New York at the age of 91 in 2016.

 The collection is organized as three series.